Where to Take Kids Skiing in Lake Tahoe

-Looking for a guide to showcase the best that Squaw Valley offers?
+Or looking for a guide to showcase the best that Squaw Valley offers?
 A non-instructional guide and priority lift access will allow for more exploring.
-A complimentary jacket is included and guide services are for blue or black-level skiers.
+And a complimentary jacket is included and guide services are for blue or black-level skiers.

 Private lessons are available and accommodate up to four people.
-Discounts for multiple days are available.
+As a bonus discounts for multiple days are available.

 For families with a special needs child, Achieve Tahoe offers private lessons for kids with physical, sensory or intellectual challenges with adaptive ski and snowboard equipment and trained instructors.

 Where to Eat at Squaw Valley Ski Resort

 At the end of a killer day of skiing, I love to grab a bite to eat before I head back.
 So the Village at Squaw Valley offers lots of options for families.

 During my visit, we ate at Rocker and my kids dominated a plate of nachos as big as the state of California.
 With a little kids menu, big kid-pleasing hamburgers, a choice of farm fresh salads, the whole table left happy.